KevinMoonLab/Nexarag/README.md

 ```

 ### MacOS
-Pull models from the command line:
+Pull models from the command line.
+The following are required; pull any other models that your hardware supports for LLM integration.

 ```
 ollama pull nomic-embed-text:v1.5